thesoorae/goodchat/README.md

 ##Features to be Implemented in the Future

 * Private Messaging
 * Emojis
 * Stored chats that persist to a database
+* Notifications when a user enters/exits
+* Multiple rooms or channels